ComScore

 39. Pistachio Shortbread Cookies

 It’s not easy being green…unless you’re a buttery, nutty, obsession-worthy shortbread cookie.
-To make these ahead, roll the dough into a log and stash it in the freezer until you're ready to slice and bake.
+To make these ahead, roll the dough into a log and stash it in the freezer until you're ready to bake.
+Then, simply cut the rounds and put them in the oven.

 40. Peanut Butter Chocolate Stout Cake